Bunlong/svelte-csv/README.md

 const results = jsonToCSV(jsonData);
 ```

+## 📜 Changelog

+Latest version 1.2.5 (2022-02-12):

+  * Fix `'/node_modules/papaparse/papaparse.min.js?v=8573111b' does not provide an export named 'default`

+Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/svelte-csv/blob/master/CHANGELOG.md).

 ## ❗ Issues

 If you think any of the `svelte-csv` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.